the-marenga/sf-api/README.md

 Performance should not matter to you, as you are not supposed to run this library on a scale, where you have to think about this.
-Disregarding this fact, this library is build with high scalabillity and low resource usage in mind.
+Disregarding this fact, this library is build with high scalability and low resource usage in mind.
 Parsing the login gamestate will take < 1ms on my machine with full updates after that taking < 100µs.